opendp/smartnoise-samples/data/extending/README.md

 rewriting the SQL where necessary, then post-processing the results to add differentially private noise.
-It may work automatically with many SQL-92 sources, but you may want to make custom Reader implementations to handle custom connection behavior, or engine-specific semantics
+It may work automatically with many SQL-92 sources, but you may want to make custom Reader implementations to handle custom connection behavior, or engine-specific semantics.

 ## Creating a DataReader